So in the battle of almond butter vs peanut butter who is the king of the nuts?

 Nut butters are a super food and one of my favorite weight loss snacks that you can carry around you with ease.
 But once you start breaking down the nutrition not all of these nut butters are created equal.

-Here you’ll discover the true winner of the almond butter vs peanut butter battle in regards to nutrition and weight loss.
+Here you’ll discover the true winner of the nut butter battle in regards to nutrition and weight loss.

 Is Almond Butter or Peanut Butter Better for Weight Loss